sakshichopkarLiv/mapup-analytics-dashboard/README.md

-The application is hosted on Netlify and it is accessible on this link: https://672737d32d4bafa18d7f73a9--mapup-analytics.netlify.app/
+The application is hosted on [Netlify](https://app.netlify.com/) and you can view the app on: [Link for the Fronted-WebApp](https://mapup-analytics.netlify.app/)
 ---
 # Electric Vehicle Analytics Dashboard